stackhpc/stackhpc-kayobe-config/doc/source/configuration/security-hardening.rst

     stackhpc_enable_cis_benchmark_hardening: true

-Alternatively, this can be toggled on a per-environment basis by setting it in an environment specific config file.
+Alternatively, this can be toggled on a per-environment basis by setting it in an environment specific config file, or even on targeted hosts by using group or host vars.